 On the Anxiety of Freedom and Feelings of Inadequacy

-No wonder I am forever gripped by a consistent feeling of restlessness and inadequacy.
-My hyper self-awareness has become an issue.
+No wonder I am forever feeling restless and inadequate.
 How do I make peace with myself and find fulfillment in my life knowing that one way or another I am going to neglect parts of my too-curious-and-too-fervent soul?
-In this very moment, I am living merely a singular version of Me.
+In this very moment, I am living merely a singular version of me.
 What if I want to be all the things?

 That being said, don't get me wrong—I am extremely thankful for the things I do have.
 For the roof over my head and the food on my table, I am lucky.
 More than anything though, I am incredibly grateful for my family.
 Despite our differences and squabbles, I know they love me and have my back when I need more support.
 That fact alone is more than anything I could ever ask for.
 As for everything else, if it's any consolation... at least the freedom of acceptance is mine:

 I CAN NEVER CONQUER THE MOUNTAIN.
 BUT I CAN CONQUER MYSELF.

 On any given day or week, a number of us are likely to dream about what might have been if we had chosen differently.
 Sure, there is no right or wrong answer, only choices, but how do we even begin to make such life-defining decisions "if the first rehearsal for life is life itself?”
 (Milan Kundera).
 I guess this is what Kierkegaard referred to as the dizziness of freedom.